Do you ever get the feeling that you’re being watched? That could be because someone is watching everything you do… online.

 Most people protect themselves against computer viruses, but they fail to understand that spyware is often far more harmful and dangerous.

-Because so much of our most sensitive data is stored digitally on our computers and electronic devices – including banking info, passwords, and credit card numbers – protecting against such major breaches of privacy is essential.
+Because so much of our most sensitive data – including banking info, passwords, and credit card numbers – is stored digitally on our devices, it pays to be protected against potentially major breaches of your privacy.

-To read more about the dangers of spyware and to see if you might be infected, jump down to the bottom of this article.
+To read more about the dangers of spyware and to see if you might be infected, click here to read more.

-But protection against spyware is often overlooked in the antivirus market.
-Since spyware is only one type of digital threat, some programs designed to protect against malware or viruses don’t do enough to combat spyware.
+Protection against spyware is often overlooked in the antivirus market.
+Since spyware is only one type of digital threat, some programs designed to protect against malware or viruses don’t protect you against spyware.

-However, there is plenty of anti-spyware software available – some even for free.
+You can’t afford not to have anti-spyware software protecting you, and there are even some free programs you should check out.
 We tested and analyzed all 47 antivirus programs on the market.

-That said, take a look at the 8 best anti-spyware tools on the market, and see which one will offer you the protection you need.
+That said, take a look at the 8 best anti-spyware tools on the market, and see which one will offer you the protection you need to stay safe online.

 Full antivirus programs that include spyware protection: